torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/mac-phy-support.rst

 - DPMAC_LINK_TYPE_FIXED: the link state management is handled exclusively by the MC firmware by polling the MAC PCS.
-Without the need to register a phylink instance, the dpaa2-eth driver will not bind to the connected dpmac object at all.
+Without the need to register a phylink instance, the dpaa2-eth driver will analt bind to the connected dpmac object at all.

 - DPMAC_LINK_TYPE_PHY: The MC firmware is left waiting for link state update